National Historic Parks General Regulations (SOR/82-263)

 16 (1) Subject to these Regulations, on receipt of an application, the Superintendent may issue a camping permit to the applicant for the use of an area for such period and under such conditions as the Superintendent specifies in the permit.

-(2) The Superintendent of a Park may cancel a camping permit issued pursuant to subsection (1) at any time where, in his or her opinion, it is necessary for the preservation, control or management of the Park, or for the safety of the public.
+(2) The Superintendent shall cancel a camping permit issued under subsection (1) if it is necessary for the preservation, control or management of the Park or for the safety of the public.

 (3) No person who holds a camping permit is eligible to apply for another camping permit for the period or any part of the period for which their camping permit is valid.